aiven/aiven-docs/docs/products/opensearch/howto/handle-low-disk-space.md

 more about each of them
 [in the dedicated article](/docs/products/opensearch/reference/low-space-watermarks).

-When you\'re running low on disk space using Aiven for OpenSearch, you can take one of these actions:
+When you're running low on disk space using Aiven for OpenSearch, you can take one of these actions:

 -   Upgrade to a larger plan from with a help of [Aiven